cloudflare/miniflare/docs/recipes/ava.md

   await ns.put("/a", "5");
   // Dispatch a fetch event to our worker const res = await mf.dispatchFetch("http://localhost:8787/a");
-  // Check the count is now "6"
+  // Check returned count is now "6" t.is(await res.text(), "6");
-  t.is(await res.text(), "6");
+  // Check KV count is now "6" too t.is(await ns.get("/a"), "6");
 });
 ```